 This goes beyond introducing yourself to the coaches you contacted.
 This means offering to warm-up another player who just walks in.
-This means congratulating a player who has made a great play, or consoling a player who made the attempt but didn’t succeed.
-It means hustling onto and off of the field and wearing your uniform properly.
+This means congratulating a player who has made a great play or consoling a player who made the attempt but didn’t succeed.
+It means hustling on to and off of the field and wearing your uniform properly.

 It also means that you don’t let your parents do the talking for you.
 It means that you assume that any conversation you’re having might be overheard by a coach.
 So no bad mouthing parents or other players.
 And definitely no throwing your helmet when you strike out.
-After all, players strike out more than they get hits-who wants a player that will be tossing equipment after most of their at bats?
+After all, players strike out more than they get hits-who wants players that will be tossing equipment after most of their at bats?

 8. You don’t follow-up with coaches after the camp.

 Most players aren’t eager to pick up the phone and call a coach to ask if he’s interested in him as a prospect.
 Well guess what?
 If you had the chance to interact with the coach during the camp, things are a whole lot easier.
 You now have the opportunity to contact him just to say thank you.
-You can do it by email or snail mail.
-It’s also the perfect time to ask how he ranks you for your position, but you don’t have to ask at this point if you don’t want.
+You can do it by messaging, email, or snail mail.
+It’s also the perfect time to ask how he ranks you for your position, but you don’t have to ask at this point if you don’t want to.
 Just a simple “thank you” will keep the conversation going.